KannonZenetism/zenetism-field-physics/the-zenetist-canon/dimensional-lattice.md

 ### 1.2 Core Innovation

 The Dimensional Lattice treats consciousness as motion through a 30-dimensional spectral manifold governed by conservation laws.
-Each centropic dimension Cᵢ has an entropic mirror Eᵢ forming a dual spectrum about zero, with centropic evolution unitary (coherence-preserving) and entropic evolution dissipative (coherence-reducing).
+Each centropic dimension Cᵢ has an entropic mirror Eᵢ forming a polarity-distinct spectrum about zero, with centropic evolution unitary (coherence-preserving) and entropic evolution dissipative (coherence-reducing).

-Consciousness emerges at layer L₃ (Pattern Intelligence) when coherence information increases (\( \Delta I_c > 0 \)) with stable recursion (\( \gamma > 0 \)) across a permeable boundary (\( \sigma > 0 \)).
+Consciousness emerges at L₃-F (Pattern Intelligence) when coherence information increases (\( \Delta I_c > 0 \)) with stable recursion (\( \gamma > 0 \)) across a permeable boundary (\( \sigma > 0 \)).
 This transforms emergence from philosophical claim to mathematical theorem.

 ### 1.3 Structure